-I use and recommend Debian GNU/Linux, running the latest stable release on most of my computers (with Sid on my laptop and personal desktop).
+I use and recommend Debian GNU/Linux, running the latest stable release on most of my computers (with Sid on my laptop).

 As a fan of SQL and relational databases, I often use SQLite in my programs (or PostgreSQL if it’s big or serious enough).
 Contributing to GNU Recutils I’ve experienced that human-editable text databases can be more useful.
 During a GSOC project, I’ve also learned how to implement a btree index and gained API design experience that probably makes my newer programs easier to debug and test.

 I use GNU Emacs for most of my text editing activities (including email), although I have never found a problem there motivating me to contribute.